ctfer-io/chall-manager/webdocs/design/the-need/index.md

 ## Conclusions

-Even if there are some solutions developed to help the community deal with the Challenge on Demand problem, we can see many limitations: only Docker and Kubernetes are covered, and none is able to provide the required genericity to consider other providers, even custom ones.
+Even if there are some solutions developed to help the community deal with the Challenge on Demand problem, we can see many limitations: only Docker, Kubernetes and AWS ECS are covered, and none is able to provide the required genericity to consider other providers, even custom and private ones.

-A production-ready solution would enable the community to explore new kinds of challenges, both technical and scientific.
+A production-ready solution would enable the community to explore new kind of challenges, both technical and scientific.

-This is why we created chall-manager: provide a free, open-source, generic, non-vendor-lock-in and ready-for-production solution.
+This is why we invested in creating Chall-Manager: provide a **free, open-source, generic, non-vendor-lock-in and ready-for-production solution**.
-Feel free to build on top of it.
-Change the game.

 ## What's next ?

-How we tackled down the complexity of building this system, starting from [the architecture](/docs/chall-manager/design/architecture).
+How we tackled down the complexity of building this system, starting from [the genericity layer](/docs/chall-manager/design/genericity).